It wasn’t until after my first year of college that I was truly saved.

 - Don’t force it – Sometimes the one you want to disciple so badly isn’t the one the Lord has intended for you.
 Wait on God.
 Believe me, I know.

 - Once you’ve found the who and studied the what, line up the other details such as the when and the where.

 - Gather Supplies – You’ll want to make sure to have your Bible, notebook, pens, and other resource materials.
-Faith Bible Institute has a great resource, “10 Simple Steps through the Bible” that makes it easy to see the whole picture and how it all fits together.
-Click Herefor a video that goes through that!
-Dr. John Yates is amazing and you will love it.
+Faith Bible Institute has a great resource, “10 Simple Steps through the Bible” by Dr. John Yates that makes it easy to see the whole picture and how it all fits together.
 Also, if you have a chance to enroll in FBI, it’s incredible!

 - Be relational, not just relatable.
 You don’t have to be exactly like the people you disciple.
 Sure, we can relate in some areas, and that’s part of the fun in building a friendship.
 But your differences can also be beneficial and useful!
 As you begin to connect, recognize the gifts you each have.

 - Have Snacks – Yes, I went there.
 In a deep discussion about discipleship, you must have food.
 You focus better when you aren’t hungry.
 Jesus used food as a teaching tool all the time!

 So now you’re ready!
 Don’t feel like you are too young, too old, too inexperienced, etc. The Lord is with you!

 “Lord, I know I have been saved for a purpose.
 In a world full of distractions, lies and deception, I know your Word is true and I want others to know the truth.
 I cannot do this on my own, but with your grace and guidance, I am willing to obey.
 As I go, let your Word be a lamp unto my feet and a light unto my path.
 Show me the one you wish for me to disciple and give me the boldness to step out in faith and do what you’ve commanded.
 Amen.”